bitcoinhodler/GlacierProtocol/future.md

 everything works?
 Part of the process is not just to confirm the user's actions, but for the user to confirm the process.

-After verification, create N packets, each with one hand-written xprv and one descriptor shard QR code.
+After verification, create N packets, each with one hand-written seed phrase and one descriptor shard QR code.
 Save the master descriptor QR code with the Q1 laptop.
 Distribute the packets.
 Ideally, save each laptop near its corresponding packet.
 (Just in case it's stored key information somehow.)
 Don't put packets inside laptop boxes, because it would be too easy to miss and get thrown away by someone assuming the laptop was obsolete or its WiFi broken.